TeriAnn's Guide to Aladdin Mantle Lamps

 Mantles: Cap mantle discontiued sometime between 1922 and 1927

 Wick/Carrier: Shared with model 2.
-Available is unmounted carrier and unmounted wick until sometime between 1917 and 1920
+Available as unmounted carrier and unmounted wick until sometime between 1917 and 1920.
+New wicks can be modified to fit into the early carriers.

 Gallery: The model 1 gallery is required for the model 1 generator.
 The model 1 gallery was discontinued soon after the introduction of the model 2 lamp.

 Generator: Unique to model 1 and easily lost.
-This parts was discontinued between 1917 and 1920
+This parts was discontinued between 1917 and 1920.
+This part has been reproduced at least 3 times and reporductions are commonly found on model 1 lamps.

 Burner: The model 2 burner base can be used, but factory stocks of the burner seemed to have been used up with late model 2 lamps fitted with the model 3 gallery and generator sold during early model 3 production.